codegaj/DFMF/README.md

 (3) If you have downloading troubles about the above-mentioned links, please email me: anjing_guo@hnu.edu.cn.

+(4) We appreciate the original providers of the datasets, and the above dataset can only be used for academic purposes.

 #Device

 Nvidia 1080ti GPU + 64GB RAM